Comparing Metallus (MTUS) & Its Rivals

 |2.39

-This table compares Metallus and its competitors revenue, earnings per share and valuation.
+This table compares Metallus and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue